-Salt analysis is an important diagnostic aid.
-The presence of chlorides and nitrates in plaster samples can confirm rising damp.
+Salt analysis is an important diagnostic acid.
+The presence of chloride and nitrates in plaster samples can confirm rising damp.
 The presence of salts can cause crystallisation and interaction with relative humidity and water vapour can lead to the cyclical deliquescence of salt crystallisation back to moisture.
-Hygroscopic salts are indicative of rising damp and are cited by manufacturers of treatment additives as one of the reasons for removal of plaster and reinstatement with sand and cement render and salt retardants.
+Hygroscopic salts are indicative of rising damp and cited by manufacturers of treatment additives as one of the reasons for removal of plaster and reinstatement with sand and cement render and salt retardants.
 Salts within the pores of the masonry would still emerge, deliquesce and crystallise in response to RH and WV were it not for the presence of the render and additive.

 Alternative views on rendering an internal wall following treatment for rising damp would advocate not applying render.
 Cement should not be used in repointing external walls.
 Cement used on internal walls results in locking salts within the wall.
 An alternative is to draw out the salts from the wall with sacrificial poultices and clays until the salt content is reduced to equilibrium.
 In heritage buildings this may be a preferable view.

 However the need for clients to re occupy their homes in comfort mitigates against such long drawn out treatments often with no guarantee of success.

 Here a third alternative can be considered such as removal of the original plaster and installation of cavity drain and membrane tanking.
 The downside with this is the wall may have to be lined floor to ceiling resulting in covering up a solid substrate into which fixings such as light switches and sockets need to be refitted and picture hooks which can then not support heavier paintings.
 The potential loss of decorative cornice mouldings to the ceiling above and not least the extra cost.

 The ISSE are currently researching various alternatives to these approaches.

 Geological maps are useful in pinpointing the presence of ground salts and sulphates.